Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Conclusions

 \section{Conclusions}

-We have put together a robust sample of over 700 massive quiescent galaxies from $z=2-7$ from a combination of some of the deepest JWST multi-band surveys with an overall area 5$\times$ larger than existing JWST studies.
-We computed quiescent galaxy number densities at redshifts $z=2-7$ and explored stellar mass functions and the stellar mass density from $z=2-5$.
-We compare to a range of simulations and SAMs with matching selection criteria to provide an accurate comparison to the state-of-the-art galaxy evolutionary modelling.
+We have assembled a robust sample of over 700 massive quiescent galaxies from $z=2-7$ from a combination of some of the deepest JWST multi-band surveys with an overall area 5$\times$ larger than existing JWST studies.
+We computed quiescent galaxy number densities at redshifts $z=2-7$ and explored stellar mass functions and the cosmic stellar mass density from $z=2-5$.
+We compare with a range of simulations and SAMs with matching selection criteria to provide an accurate comparison to the state-of-the-art galaxy evolutionary modelling.
 Our key findings are as follows.

-\begin{enumerate} \item We confirm an overabundance of massive quiescent galaxies relative to pre-JWST works and models at high-z. \item We find significant numbers of observed massive quiescent galaxies that would be missed by the traditional UVJ colour selection criteria, further motivating cuts based on sSFR. \item We find no cosmological simulations that we explore can accurately predict the observed number density of massive quiescent galaxies in the range $z=2-7$.}
+\begin{enumerate} \item We confirm an overabundance of massive quiescent galaxies relative to pre-JWST works and models at high-z. \item We find significant numbers of observed massive quiescent galaxies that would be missed by the traditional UVJ colour selection criteria, further motivating cuts based on sSFR.

+\item {We find that the cosmological hydrodynamical simulations we explore cannot accurately predict the observed number density of massive quiescent galaxies in the range $z=2-7$.}

 \item Simulations cannot reproduce the observed quiescent galaxy SMF at any redshift from $z=2-5$.
 All fail to match the shape and normalisation of the observed SMF.
 Some models overpredict lower-mass quiescent galaxies (i.e. \shark, \galform) and fail at the high-mass end, whilst others such as \tng match the high-mass end but fail to quench any lower-mass galaxies.
 This is connected to the various feedback prescriptions in the simulations.